jayantsingh123/course-dbt/greenery/README_WEEK4.md

 3. Reflection questions.

    - if your organization is thinking about using dbt, how would you pitch the value of dbt/analytics engineering to a decision maker at your organization?

-Not Applicable
+   Response: Not Applicable

    - if your organization is using dbt, what are 1-2 things you might do differently / recommend to your organization based on learning from this course?

      Response: Our organization is currently using dbt.
 An improvement will be to incorporate `exposure` feature, which can help users to track dependency of a dashboard/report on a model.

    - if you are thinking about moving to analytics engineering, what skills have you picked that give you the most confidence in pursuing this next step?

-     Response: Following two steps will be helpful in transitioning; first knowledge of dbt fundamentals from this couse, and second refactoring dbt models.
+     Response: Following two steps will be helpful in transitioning;

+          - first knowledge of dbt fundamentals from this couse, and

+          - second refactoring dbt models.